 Prerequisites and Requirements for a Biomedical Engineering Major

 A bachelor's degree program in biomedical engineering provides students with a quantitative background in bioelectronics, modern medical practices, biomechanics and biotransport.
 Students learn how to identify and solve biomedical problems, as well as perform research.
+These are all skills and knowledge they'll need to purse graduate studies and, ultimately, careers in the field.

-This program provides students with a basic understanding of biology, chemistry, physics, and mathematics.
+A bachelor's program provides students with a basic understanding of biology, chemistry, physics, and mathematics.
 Students also delve into classroom and laboratory study of human biomechanics and medical systems.
 Biomedical engineering majors may choose to concentrate their program in the areas of biomechanics, biomaterials and bioinstrumentation.

 The courses in a bachelor's degree in biomedical engineering are heavily rooted in biology, chemistry and other physical sciences.
 Students are also exposed to lab equipment and computer applications used in the biomedical industry.
 Common courses include: